ptraverse/bealieu-problem/README.md

 This repo is a quick demonstration of the power of relational programming for exactly this type of problem.
 It's not quite finished yet but I think I'm almost there...

+To run any of the "practice" files, you'll need to have HHVM installed - that was half the battle for me - but after that it's easy:
+`hhvm practice_1.php`
+`hhvm practice_2.php`
+..etc